Saski Baskonia: 1970–1980: the leap to the Spanish top league

 In 1977, Juan Antonio Ortiz de Pinedo retired as a player to become the head coach of the team, replacing Pepe Laso.
-In 1978, José Antonio Querejeta, who had negotiated with other teams like Joventut and FC Barcelona, was transferred to Real Madrid.
-The club, in addition to financial compensation, obtained the young player Manuel San Emeterio from the white club.
-Iñaki Iriarte became the head coach of the team and the American who signed with the team this year was Webb Williams.
-Players like Junguitu, Txomin Sautu returned and Juan Manuel Conde was signed.
-Fernando Aranguiz assumed the presidency of the club in June 1978 and Carlos Luquero received the tribute to his entire career, he was the first to have a professional record accumulating more than 300 games and adding more than 7,000 points with the team.
-In the Copa del Rey, the team returned to reach the semi-finals after defeating Mollet and Estudiantes in the previous rounds, but cannot defeat the winner of that year FC Barcelona.
+In 1978, José Antonio Querejeta was transferred to Real Madrid.
+In addition to financial compensation, the club obtained the young player Manuel San Emeterio in return.
+Iñaki Iriarte became the head coach of the team.
+Players like Junguitu, and Txomin Sautu returned and Juan Manuel Conde was signed, along with the American Webb Williams.
+Fernando Aranguiz assumed the presidency of the club in June 1978 and Carlos Luquero was honored for a professional record including more than 300 games and more than 7,000 points with the team.
+In the Copa del Rey, the team reached the semifinals before falling to that year's winner, FC Barcelona.

-In 1979, Peio Cambronero arrived from Estudiantes, and the club again with a tight budget, young players and the signing of the American Malcolm Cesare faced the 1979–80 season with the aim of maintaining the category for another year.
-The results were not good and the team finished the league in relegation positions.
-Fortunately, the Spanish Federation decided to extend the competition to fourteen teams and the team could continue one more year in the league.
+In 1979, Peio Cambronero arrived from Estudiantes and the club signed the American Malcolm Cesare, but the results for the 1979–80 season were not good and the team finished the league in a relegation position.
+Fortunately, the Spanish Federation decided to expand the 1st division to fourteen teams, allowing Club Deportivo Basconia to remain in the league.